Data Sheet: Help! (New Thoughts)

 Rereading those notes on seeking help I wrote—gosh—six years ago, I realise how things have changed.
 The advent of AI has added a whole new tier to the help desk: an automated FAQ that discusses your problem in a reasonably human mode.
 In many cases this is an improvement on the old low-wage Tier 1 hired help working from a script.
 But I’d no longer recommend a company’s help desk as your first port of call.

 And I’m starting to feel much the same about forums.
 They’re a mixed bunch and you need to approach them critically.
-If you find one that’s responsive, where well-shaped, intelligent questions are answered on point, you’re lucky.
+If you find one relating to your issue that’s responsive, where well-shaped, intelligent questions are answered on point, you’re lucky.
 Sign up; stick with it.
 The big mistake you can make is forum tourism.
 You plug your error message into Google search, get a string of hits from a dozen forums and find yourself burrowing through a warren of rabbit-holes.

 How so?
-What happens is something like this: Your “problem” is something you think of as “out there in the world”.
+What happens is this: Your “problem” is something you think of as “out there in the world”.
 But if you’ve read the Tested Technology piece on “Keeping the Kit Happy”, you’ll understand that there are very likely two main components to any problem.
 There’s the what’s-not-working-out-there component but there’s also the what-I-don’t-understand component in your own head.
 The internal WIDU component.

 You’re human.
 And so are the folks discussing your problem in the forums.
 The chances are high that those who’ve run into the same external component of the problem have much the same WIDU as you.